Facebook

 - No LED color spectrum offset will be generated because the LED always works between full amplitude current and 0.

-- It has extremely high dimming accuracy because the pulse waveform can be completely controlled to very high accuracy, so it is easy to achieve an accuracy of one ten-thousandth.
+- It has exceptionally high dimming accuracy because the pulse waveform can be completely controlled to very high accuracy, so it is easy to achieve an accuracy of one ten-thousandth.

-- Even if dimming is performed over a large range, flickering will not occur.
-Because the working conditions of the constant current source (boost ratio or buck ratio) will not be changed, overheating and other problems are even less likely to occur.
+- Even if dimming is performed over an extensive range, flickering will not occur.
+Since the working conditions of the constant current source (boost ratio or buck ratio) will not be altered, overheating and other issues are even less likely to occur.

 - It can be combined with digital (DALI/DSI/DMX 512) control technology for control because the digital control signal can be easily converted into a PWM signal.

-The whistling sound caused by dimming is not perceptible to the human eye above 200Hz, but it is within the range of human hearing up to 20kHz.
+The whistling sound caused by dimming is not perceptible to the human ear above 200Hz, but it is within the range of human hearing, extending up to 20kHz.
 At this time, you may hear a slight hissing sound.

 LED lighting dimming control methods

 Based on the LED power supply dims LED lighting.
-The LED power supply can be understood as a part of the LED lamp.
-Just like the lighting and extinguishing of the light requires a switch control, the lamp also needs to be dimmed according to the instructions received by the power supply.
+The LED power supply can be considered a component of the LED lamp.
+Just like the lighting and extinguishing of the light requires a switch control, the lamp also needs to be dimmed according to the instructions received from the power supply.
 The different uses of this instruction form various dimming control methods for the lamp.
-Let's talk about the six common LED lighting equipment control methods on the market:
+Let's talk about the six standard LED lighting equipment control methods on the market:

 1. Leading edge phase cutting (FPC), triac dimming

 Leading-edge dimming uses a thyristor circuit.
-The input voltage is chopped starting from AC phase 0 and is input only when the thyristor is turned on.
+The input voltage is chopped, starting from AC phase 0, and is applied only when the thyristor is turned on.

-The working principle is to adjust the conduction angle of each half-wave of the AC to change the sine waveform, thereby changing the effective value of the AC current to achieve the purpose of dimming.
-Leading-edge phase control dimmers generally use thyristors as switching devices, also called triac dimmers.
+The working principle involves adjusting the conduction angle of each half-wave of the AC to modify the sine waveform, thereby altering the practical value of the AC and achieving the purpose of dimming.
+Leading-edge phase control dimmers typically utilize thyristors as switching devices, also known as triac dimmers.

 Advantages: Low dimming cost, compatible with existing lines, no need for rewiring (other dimming methods require signal lines).

-Disadvantages: Many LED triac dimming drivers find it difficult to fully match dimmers, so the dimming process will not be smooth, cannot be turned off, and will flicker slightly.
+Disadvantages: Many LED triac dimming drivers struggle to fully match dimmers, resulting in an uneven dimming process that cannot be fully turned off and may cause slight flickering.

 2. Trailing edge phase cutting (RPC) MOS tube dimming

-The trailing edge phase-cut control dimmer is similar to the leading edge phase-cut; it is generally made of field effect transistor (FET) or insulated gate bipolar transistor (IGBT) devices.
+The trailing edge phase-cut control dimmer is similar to the leading edge phase-cut; it is generally made up of field-effect transistor (FET) or insulated-gate bipolar transistor (IGBT) devices.
 The trailing edge phase-cut dimmer generally uses MOSFET as the switching device, so it is also called a MOSFET dimmer, commonly known as an "MOS tube."

 MOSFET is a fully controlled switch that can be controlled to open or close, so there is no phenomenon that the thyristor dimmer cannot be completely turned off.